affluent-bilby-classifieds/fruty_ra-cb-menu/README.md

 I have tried to automate the building of the docker containers by adding .sh scripts and hooks to the docker-compose.yml file.

-Next I will try to add a json field to postgres and allow the contents to be editted.
+Next I will try to add a json field to postgres and allow the contents to be edited.
 This will be a menu for a real-life burger restaurant.

 Blog post: https://fruty.io/2020/01/15/building-business-apps-with-react-admin/